Becoming a childminder

 3 Paediatric first aid course

-You will need to have completed a paediatric first aid course that covers infants and young children.
+You will need to do a paediatric first aid course that covers infants and young children.
 You will have to pay for this course.
 Course fees vary depending on the provider.
 Learn in Harrow are a recommended provider.

 Back to top